 Vacant apartments or homes are a major fact of life in Lasalle St / Willow St. The current real estate vacancy rate here is 15.6%.
 This is higher than the rate of vacancies in 80.5% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Lasalle St / Willow St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.
+The Lasalle St / Willow St neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.

 89.2% of the real estate in the Lasalle St / Willow St neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.